flumeapp/help.flumeapp.com/flume-new-tab/what-is-flume-pro.md

-# What is Flume Pro?
+# What is Flume New Tab?

-Flume Pro is this.
+Flume New Tab is …